 Perfectly tart and sweet, this homemade Concord Grape Jelly recipe (Concord Grape Jam) is delicious on everything from toast to crumpets to pancakes and PB & J sandwiches, or to just eat straight out of the jar!

-It’s easy to make, and a great way to use up that extra couple of punnets of concord grapes this Fall!
+This concord grape jelly recipe is easy to make, and a great way to use up that extra couple of punnets of grapes this Fall!

 I never quite understood the lure of PB & J. Probably because I didn’t eat PB & J until I was an adult!
 Same goes for grape jelly.
 Jelly (or jam) made out of grapes, slathered on my toast, never seemed like the most appealing thing in the world to me.
 But you know, as the saying goes, don’t judge a jelly by its fruit (what, that’s not a saying?).
 Once I actually tasted grape jelly, I couldn’t get enough of it!